15-Ab/potd/README.md

 - Iterated over the input array, updating the last slot of `jada` with the current element and updating its frequency in the HashMap (`m`).
 - Found the position of the current element in `jada` and moved it to its correct position based on its frequency.
 This ensured that `jada` maintains the top K elements at all times.
 - Populated a new array with the current top K elements and add it to the result array.
-- Repeated last three steps steps for each element in the input array.
+- Repeated the last three steps steps for each element in the input array.
 - The final result array contained sub-arrays representing the top K elements at each iteration.

 ---